-So you’re going to Key West?
+So you’re spending the weekend in Key West, Florida?
 You’re going to have a great time–there is no more laid-back place on earth.
-There’s a reason Hemingway chose here of all places to call home, and it’s because there are really no troubles in Key West.
+There’s a reason Hemingway chose here of all places to call home, and it’s because there are no troubles on America’s southernmost island.

-This is a popular destination for South Floridians who want to get away, and for that reason it can get overly crowded on Labor Day, Memorial Day and Fantasy Fest weekends.
+Key West has beautiful beaches and tropical scenery and is a popular destination for South Floridians who want to get away.
+For those reasons it can get overly crowded on Labor Day, Memorial Day and during Fantasy Fest.
 Avoid these dates if you want to experience Key West the way you’re meant to–one sunset at a time.

 For those looking to get in a little bit of tourism, I highly recommend getting a Groupon for one of the hop-on, hop-off buses that takes you to all the stops.